epinio/docs/docs/howtos/customization/setup_external_s3.md

 :::

-For instance, add the following options to your Helm command to make Epinio pointing to AWS:
+For instance, add the following options to your Helm command to make Epinio point to AWS:

 ```console
 --set minio.enabled=false \